Taman Naga Emas MRT station

-The Taman Naga Emas MRT station is a mass rapid transit (MRT) station in Salak Selatan district in southern Kuala Lumpur, Malaysia.
+The Taman Naga Emas MRT station is a mass rapid transit (MRT) station in the Salak Selatan subdistrict in southern Kuala Lumpur, Malaysia.
 It is one of the stations on the MRT Putrajaya Line.

-The station is opened to public on 16 March 2023.
+The station was opened to the public on 16 March 2023.

 Location

-The station is near the PLUS toll road and the Besraya toll road.
+The station is near the North-South Expressway Southern Route and the Sungai Besi Expressway.
 It is also approximately 1.5 km west of Bandar Tasik Selatan station.
-There is one shuttle bus connecting the station to Sri Petaling new township.
+There is one shuttle bus connecting the station to the Sri Petaling township.